Description

 Flag

-Turboflan is a V8 Turbofan JIT typer-confusion challenge, not a glibc heap bug.
-The published walkthroughs from this round are sparse and depend on the exact diff shipped, so treat this writeup as the framing rather than a turn-key exploit.
+Turboflan is a V8 Turbofan JIT type-confusion challenge triggered by a missing deoptimization guard in LowerCheckMaps(), not a typer-range bug or a glibc heap bug.
+Exploit details depend on the exact diff shipped, so treat this page as the framing rather than a turn-key exploit.